| Title: | Simulating Neutral Landscape Models |

 The algorithm draws a random cell and turns it into a given category based on

-Von-Neumann-neighborhood (4 cells), otherwise it is based on p_empty
+Von-Neumann-neighborhood (4 cells), otherwise it is based on p_empty.
+To create

 cells.
 The algorithm starts with the highest categorical value.
 If the